zbaviles/css-checkout-page-solved/README.md

 - [ ] Find and fix all the syntax issues in the file
   - There are commented out hints for you to find the CSS rules with incorrect syntax
   - When running tests, the failed test message contains the CSS file line number of the rule that was tested.

-After all tests pass and the page matches the result mage 100%:

-- [ ] Run the command `npm run prettier-check`.
-The output should have 0 errors (warnings are fine).